piam/bjc-course/curriculum/10-internet/labs/02-internet-activity.md

 You can use [http://www.kloth.net/services/nslookup.php](http://www.kloth.net/services/nslookup.php) or [http://www.kloth.net/services/dig.php](http://www.kloth.net/services/dig.php) to answer these questions, there are other services as well that wrap dig and nslookup in a website.
 For geolocation of an IP address you can try [http://geomaplookup.net/](http://geomaplookup.net/) or [http://www.infosniper.net/](http://www.infosniper.net/)

-*Task: Enter answers to the following four questions*
+*Task: Answer following four questions*

  * What is the domain name registered to 65.39.205.54?
  * What is the IP address associated with girlswhocode.com?